-It’s a question I get asked a lot.
+'Is burning wood bad for the environment' is a question I get asked a lot.
 Most of the information you read online is contradictory and confusing – one source will tell you that biomass energy is saving the world and another will say that wood burners are polluting our cities and causing all the world's health problems.

 Like most questions about the environment, there’s not a straightforward answer as to what’s ‘good’ or ‘bad’, but it’s easier to understand when you break it down.

-Renewability
+Renewability of firewood

 The same can't be said for anything involving fossil fuels like coal or gas, which take millions of years to renew once they're removed from the ground.
-The latest estimates say we will probably run out of oil and gas in the next 40 years, so it's vital that we start using more renewable fuel sources.
+The latest estimates say we will probably run out of oil and gas in the next 50 years, so it's vital that we start using more renewable fuel sources.

 It is important though, to recognise the difference between burning wood as a heat source in your home and huge businesses using biomass to fuel their factories.
 There is a problem, especially in Europe, North America, and East Asia, with businesses moving away from fossil fuels to biomass as a more 'sustainable' solution, which is causing too much demand in a short time, resulting in mass deforestation.
-A lot of articles which talk about the negative impact of wood burning, refer to this, and not UK consumers going through a couple of cubic metres in a season as a heat source.

 FYI - biomass is a collective term which means organic matter – anything produced by plants or animals.
 Biomass energy normally means burning wood, but can also include things like straw, grass and even animal dung!

-So is it bad?
+So is the renewability of burning wood bad?

-Carbon Footprint
+Carbon Footprint of wood burning

 In case you’ve been living under a rock for the past 10 years, the carbon footprint of an activity or organization is the amount of C02 it releases into the atmosphere, compared to the C02 it removes.

 Wood burning as a practice is carbon neutral.
 Trees absorb carbon dioxide throughout their lifetime and remove it from the atmosphere (which is why tree-planting is so important!) then release that carbon back into the atmosphere when they die.
-Burning wood does the same thing - we only release the carbon that has been stored in the wood back into the atmosphere.

 This doesn’t take into account transporting the wood from the forest to your stove.
 It’s pretty obvious but the further the wood has to travel, the higher the carbon footprint.

-Local pollutants
+Local pollutants from wood burning

 This is where wood burning gets its bad reputation, and it's what DEFRA are trying to improve with their Clean Air Strategy.